-One of the notable features in iOS 14 and iPadOS 14 is sound recognition.
+Originally introduced with iOS 14, Sound Recognition is available in upcoming iOS.
 This accessibility setting allows your iPhone to continuously listen for specific sounds and notify you when it detects them.
-It can be beneficial for those with hearing impairments but can also have other uses.
-So let’s learn how to use sound recognition on iPhone and iPad.
+It is beneficial for hearing impairments but can also help other uses.
+So, let’s learn how to use sound recognition using the iPhone.

 As the name suggests, sound recognition enables your iPhone to detect certain sounds and notify you when it hears them.
 You can choose to be notified about a range of sounds, including everything from fire and smoke alarms to the dings of household appliances and the sounds of pets and babies.